ufidon/ca/labs/lab01/README.md

 # Setup Development Tools

 ## **Objective**
-This lab will guide you through setting up and using development tools for C/C++ programming and debugging, including Visual Studio 2022, x64dbg, HxD, Ubuntu 22.04 LTS, and CPU-Z. By the end of the lab, you will have practical experience compiling, running, debugging, and analyzing a C/C++ program and examining your computer's specifications.
+This lab will guide you through setting up and using development tools for C/C++ programming and debugging, including Visual Studio 2022, x64dbg, HxD, Ubuntu 22.04 LTS or any recent Linux distribution, and CPU-Z. By the end of the lab, you will have practical experience compiling, running, debugging, and analyzing a C/C++ program and examining your computer's specifications.

 ---